 Besides being an onsen destination, Jozankei is a popular fall colors destination when the trees along the valley and in the side valleys turn to brilliant yellows and reds.
 The best time to see the leaves is usually around mid October.

 Iwato Kannondo is a unique temple in central Jozankei, as most of the temple is located in a cave.
 Built for road workers, who were killed during the construction of a tunnel, the temple's cave is 120 meters long with 33 statues of Kannon, a Buddhist deity of compassion, placed at intervals along the way.

 From Sapporo Station Bus Terminal, take the Jotetsu Bus number 7 or 8 for Jozankei Onsen.
-Buses depart two or three times an hour, take 75 minutes and cost 770 yen one way.
+Buses depart approximately hourly, take 75 minutes and cost 790 yen one way.